ICU Medical (NASDAQ:ICUI) Issues FY 2021 Earnings Guidance

-ICUI has been the subject of a number of analyst reports.
-Zacks Investment Research upgraded shares of ICU Medical from a sell rating to a hold rating in a report on Wednesday, April 28th.
-KeyCorp decreased their price objective on shares of ICU Medical from $236.00 to $225.00 and set an overweight rating for the company in a report on Friday.
-Finally, Raymond James decreased their price objective on shares of ICU Medical from $245.00 to $220.00 and set an outperform rating for the company in a report on Thursday.
+A number of equities research analysts recently weighed in on the company.
+Zacks Investment Research downgraded ICU Medical from a hold rating to a sell rating in a research report on Wednesday.
+KeyCorp decreased their target price on ICU Medical from $236.00 to $225.00 and set an overweight rating on the stock in a research report on Friday, August 6th.
+Finally, Raymond James decreased their target price on ICU Medical from $245.00 to $220.00 and set an outperform rating on the stock in a research report on Thursday, August 5th.

 ICU Medical, Inc engages in the development, manufacture, and sale of innovative medical devices used in vascular therapy and critical care applications.
 Its product portfolio includes intravenous smart pumps, sets, connectors, closed transfer devices for hazardous drugs, cardiac monitoring systems, IV solutions, IV smart pumps with pain management and safety software technology, dedicated and non-dedicated IV sets and needle-free connectors.